 Test run including detailed refrigerant status check is required to use the leak detection functionality.
-More information, see "8 Commissioning" on page 48.
+More information, see "8 Commissioning" on page 47.

-If Then " E0 1 ", " E02 ", or " E03 " appears Push BS1 to finish the automatic charging function procedure.
+lf Then " E0 I ", " E02 ", or " E03 " appears Push BS1 to finish the automatic charging function procedure.
 The ambient conditions are favourable to execute the test run. " E-2 ", or " E-3 " appears The ambient conditions are NOT favourable to execute the test run.
 Push BS1 to finish the automatic charging procedure.

-In case a malfunction code occurred during this automatic charging procedure, the unit will stop and indicate " $\mathcal{LZb}$ " flashing.
+In case a malfunction code occurred during this automatic charging procedure, the unit will stop and indicate " \mathcal{LZB} " flashing.
 Push BS2 to restart the procedure.

-Cooling (middle 7-segment display indicates "□")
+Cooling (middle 7-segment display indicates "2")

-Automatic charging will continue, the 7-segment display indication shows the current low pressure value and the status indication " $\ \ \ \ \$ " intermittent.
+Automatic charging will continue, the 7-segment display indication shows the current low pressure value and the status indication " $L\Box \exists$ " intermittent.

 If the 7-segment display indication/user interface of indoor unit shows "PE" code, charging is almost finished.
-When the unit stops operating, close valve A immediately and check whether the 7-segment display indication/user interface of indoor unit shows "PR".
+When the unit stops operating, close valve A immediately and check whether the 7-segment display indication/user interface of indoor unit shows "PP".
 This indicates the automatic charging in cooling program was finished successfully.